 Most people think of conflict as a synonym for contention.
 In academic circles it is popular to talk about conflict as being something positive.
 Conflict is often defined as a mere difference in opinion.
 Such differences, when properly discussed, can lead to more elegant and sustainable solutions.
-When disagreement is poorly dealt with, the outcome can be contention.
-Contention creates psychological distance between people through feelings of dislike, bitter antagonism, competition, alienation, and disregard.
+When disagreement is poorly dealt with, the while.
+After talking a bit, the opportunity was right and he asked, trying not to seem overly anxious, "What are your plans?"
+She explained that she would need to stay in this home for at least one month, "We need to get together some money for a rental, including one month's deposit."